khaledianehdieh/Translate6Frames/README.md

 This tool consists one module:

-- `translate6frames`: tools to translate gene sequences to protein sequences (all 6 frames)
+- `translate6frames`: tool to translate gene sequences to protein sequences (all 6 frames)

 # Installation